Eating fat helps you lose weight

 I try to avoid foods that have additives like sugar, salt, preservatives, artificial flavours and colours, etc. These are processed foods.
 They are stripped of fiber, etc. and their artificial ingredients confuse your body and make you want to eat more than you need (of food that has little nutritional value and makes you gain weight).

-Next time you go into the grocery store, walk around the outside walls.
+Next time you go into the grocery store, walk around the perimeter.
 You’ll find they’re lined with whole foods; fruit and vegetables, meat, dairy and the bakery, while processed foods are in the center of the store, stacked on shelves in boxes and bags and other long-life, airtight containers.
 Eat real food!

 Does including this high-fat whole food (or most natural option) add variety to my diet?